chauvihue/Rebounce/README.md

 ## Overview

-⚠️ **Work in Progress**: This project is currently under active development and is NOT accepting contributions, forks, or pull requests at this time.
-This is a personal learning project.
+⚠️ **Work in Progress**: This is a personal learning project.
+This project is currently under development and is NOT accepting contributions, forks, or pull requests at this time.

 **rebounce** is a pong-inspired arcade game that puts a unique spin on the classic paddle-and-ball formula.
 Instead of competing against an opponent, you defend against waves of bouncing balls that spawn from both sides of the screen.
 Each ball has a limited number of bounces (3-5) before it naturally expires, creating a dynamic and fast-paced gameplay experience.